-- Facilitate collaboration that enables faculty to leverage resources in pursuit of common goals that facilitate or promote schools/College objectives.
+- Facilitate strong collaborations that enable faculty to pool intellectual input and leverage resources to maximize the pursuit of emerging research that facilitates or promotes campus objectives.

 - Identify an area of research or creative activity where the campus can become more competitive with the addition of key faculty who may fill an existing gap.

 - Promote faculty to serve as world leaders among peers in a specific area and/or be recognized for identifying and executing a novel approach to disciplinary or interdisciplinary research.